kracr/ontoseer/README.md

 ## 3.2 Downloading .jar files

-1.One can downlaod Ontoseer.jar file from the  following link:
+1.One can download Ontoseer.jar file from the  following link:

 	https://github.com/kracr/ontoseer/releases